chripiermarini/Physics_informed_machine_learning/README.md

 # SQPPIML
-### Install Python (Skip if Python3 (>=3.12) is installed)
+### Install Python (Skip if Python3 (>=3.12) is already installed)
-(Suppose this repository is already put the ideal directory, and unzipped.
-Suppose Python3 (>=3.12) is installed.
-If you would like to create a new python environment and install python 3.12 with conda, you can use
+If you need to create a new Python environment and install Python 3.12 with conda, you can use the following command:
 ```
 conda create -n myenv python=3.12
 ```
-and once the environment is created, use
+Once the environment is created, use:
 ```
 conda activate myenv
 ```
-to source the python environment.
+to activate the Python environment.
-)

-### Install requirement packages
+### Install required packages
 ```
 pip3 install -r requirements.txt
 ```

 ### Run a test
-Run
+To run a test, use:
 ```
 python3 solve.py spring_test
 ```
-and then a folder `results` will be created with structure shown below.
+A folder `results` will be created with the structure shown below:

 ```
 results/